Berkay-akbas/crypto-metrics/README.md

 # Space Travelers Hub

-> A web application for a company that provides commercial and scientific space travel services.
-The application allows users to book rockets and join selected space missions using SpaceX API.
+> A single page web application that list cryptocurrencies by the market cap.
+User can click on the coin to get more detailed stats.
 Built with React and Redux.

 ## Built With